 Down's syndrome (also known as Down syndrome) is a genetic chromosome problem.
 Someone with Down's syndrome has an extra copy of chromosome 21 in the cells of their body.

 This causes the typical features of the condition.
 All people with Down's syndrome have some degree of learning disability.
 They are also at increased risk of having various other medical problems.
 Down's syndrome may be detected before birth (prenatally) or after birth (postnatally).
 It cannot be cured but treatment and support can help someone with Down's syndrome to lead an active life.
-A number of advice and support groups are available for people with Down's syndrome and their families and carers.
+A number of advice and support groups are available for people with Down's syndrome and their families and carers, such as the National Down Syndrome Society.

 Understanding chromosomes and cell division